 Published for the first time in English, Hazrat Mirza Bashirrudin Mahmud Ahmad(ra) offers a truly unique and spectacular insight in his remarkable treatise, ‘The Pharaoh of Moses(as)’.
 Drawing on various historical references as well on archaeological evidence, he identifies who the Pharaoh of Moses(as) really was.

-HAZRAT MIRZA BAHIRRUDIN MAHMUD AHMAD(ra), SECOND WORLDWIDE HEAD OF THE AHMADIYYA MUSLIM COMMUNITY
+HAZRAT MIRZA BASHIRRUDIN MAHMUD AHMAD(ra), SECOND WORLDWIDE HEAD OF THE AHMADIYYA MUSLIM COMMUNITY

 Translated by Shahzad Ahmed for The Review of Religions